ruhoh/ruhoh.com/docs/2/installation.md

 # Rack

-Ruhoh uses the [Rack][] interface to run a local web-server so we'll need to define a config.ru file:
+Ruhoh uses the [Rack][] interface to run a local web-server but it is now built-in so all you need to do is, from within the "ruhoh-site" directory, run:

-{{# folder_tree }}
-  ruhoh-site
-    config.ru
-    Gemfile
-{{/ folder_tree }}

-Place the following contents inside config.ru:

-    require 'rack'
-    require 'ruhoh'
-    run Ruhoh::Program.preview

-# Run Ruhoh

-Once the bundle is complete and we have our rackup file, from within the "ruhoh-site" directory, we can run:

-    $ bundle exec rackup -p 9292
+    $ bundle exec ruhoh server 9292

 This starts a web server that serves your site here: [http://localhost:9292](http://localhost:9292)

+# Terminal

-To access the bundled ruhoh version you'll need precede your commands with `bundle exec`:
+To access the bundled ruhoh version you'll need precede your commands with `bundle exec ruhoh`:

     $ bundle exec ruhoh help
+    $ bundle exec ruhoh console

+`ruhoh` is the command-line-interface or CLI that interfaces with the ruhoh gem.

 ## Run without Bundler